It is tempting to put off staff training indefinitely, waiting until there is more time or more money.

 A training strategy is a mechanism that establishes what competencies an organisation requires in the future and a means to achieve it.

 Many points can be put forward in favour of why an organisation needs a training strategy.

 The most compelling though rests in the results of a recent study of 3 000 companies done by researchers at the University of Pennsylvania.

-They found that 10% of revenue-spent on capital improvements, boosts productivity by 3,9%, spent on developing human capital, increased productivity by 8,5%.
+They found that 10% of revenue spent on capital improvements boosts productivity by 3,9%, revenue spent on developing human capital increased productivity by 8,5%.

-Remember then that, anything worth achieving is worth planning for!
+Remember that anything worth achieving is worth planning for!

 The most successful and profitable approach has been to: